Sir John Barrow – Ulverston

-Sir John Barrow was born in Ulverston, Cumbria in 1764.
+Sir John Barrow was born in Ulverston, Cumbria, in 1764.
+He was the son of a journeyman tanner.

 His birthplace is this small cottage at Dragley Beck in Ulverston which was originally thatched.

-Barrow went to Town Bank Grammar school in the town where he proved to be a genius at mathematics and astronomy.
+Barrow went to Town Bank Grammar School in the town, where he proved to be a genius at mathematics and astronomy.

 He went off to sea when he was nineteen, later becoming a teacher of mathematics at Greenwich.